Karl Dönitz: Commander-in-chief and Grand Admiral

 On 30 January 1943, Dönitz replaced Erich Raeder as Commander-in-chief of the navy (Oberbefehlshaber der Kriegsmarine) and Großadmiral (grand admiral) of the Naval High Command (Oberkommando der Marine).
 In a communique to the navy he announced his intentions to retain practical control of the U-boats and his desire to fight to the end for Hitler.
 Dönitz's inability to delegate control of the U-boat service has been construed as a weakness in the U-boat arm, contributing to the perception that Dönitz was an "impatient warrior", preoccupied with fighting battles and tactics rather than a strategist or organiser.

 Dönitz's promotion earned Hitler his undying loyalty.
 For Dönitz, Hitler had given him a "true home-coming at last, to a country in which unemployment appeared to have been abolished, the class war no longer tore the nation apart, and the shame of defeat in 1918 was being expunged."
 When war came, Dönitz became more firmly wedded to his Nazi faith.
-Hitler recognised his patriotism, professionalism but above all, his loyalty.
-Dönitz remained so, long after the war was lost.
+Hitler recognised his patriotism, professionalism, but above all, his loyalty.
+Dönitz remained so long after the war was lost.
 In so doing, he wilfully ignored the genocidal nature of the regime and claimed ignorance of The Holocaust.

-In the last quarter of 1942, 69 submarines had been commissioned taking the total number to 393, with 212 operational.
-Dönitz was not satisfied and immediately began a naval construction programme which in contrast to Raeder's, laid all its emphasis on torpedo boats and submarines.
-Dönitz's proposed expansion ran into difficulties experienced by all of his predecessors; the lack of steel.
+In the last quarter of 1942, 69 submarines had been commissioned, taking the total number to 393, with 212 operational.
+Dönitz was not satisfied and immediately began a naval construction programme which, in contrast to Raeder's, laid all its emphasis on torpedo boats and submarines.
+Dönitz's proposed expansion ran into difficulties experienced by all of his predecessors: the lack of steel.
 The navy had no representation on Albert Speer's armaments ministry, for naval production was the only sphere not under his control.
 Dönitz understood this worked against the navy because it lacked the elasticity to cope with breakdowns of production at any point, whereas the other services could make good production by compensating one sector at the expense of another.
-Without any representatives the battle of priorities was left to Speer and Göring.
-Dönitz had the sense to place U-boat production under Speer on the provision 40 per month were completed.
+Without any representatives, the battle of priorities was left to Speer and Göring.
+Dönitz had the sense to place U-boat production under Speer on the condition that 40 per month were completed.
 Dönitz persuaded Hitler not to scrap the surface fleet capital ships, though they played no role in the Atlantic during his time in command.
-Dönitz reasoned the destruction of the surface fleet would provide the British with a victory and heap pressure on the U-boats, for these warships were tying down British air and naval forces that would otherwise be sent into the Atlantic.
+Dönitz reasoned that the destruction of the surface fleet would provide the British with a victory and heap pressure on the U-boats, for these warships were tying down British air and naval forces that would otherwise be sent into the Atlantic.